kylebarron/serverless-slope/README.md

 ### Ways to lower prices:

 - Use Cloudflare to cache images with a long cache control header
-- Use HTTP API instead of the REST API to save $2.50/1M requests.
-The HTTP API isn't currently supported by the underlying `lambda-proxy` package.

 ### Hosted comparison